astrocatalogs/sne-internal/OSC-JSON-format.md

 | `kind` | Variant of the quantity | yes
 | `source` | A list of integer aliases to sources for the data | no

-Currently, the OSC explicitly tracks the quantities for each event, if available:
+Currently, the OSC explicitly tracks the following quantities for each event, if available:

 | Quantity | Description | Kinds
 | :--- | :--- | :---